hgonzago/tips-tricks-webinar/index.md

 <img style="float: right"; src="images/onion.jpg">

 Debugging tools can help determine:
-- Is it code related?
+- Is the problem with how the code is written?
 - Is the issue on the client (API) or server?
 - Is there a performance issue?
 - Is the issue with the data?